Guennator/MangaDownloader/README.txt

 Hi,

-this is an ongoing project, the idea being to download scans of your manga.
+This is an ongoing project, the idea being to download scans of your manga.

+This projet is using WebScraping methodes to download scans on a website.
+The goal is to make the process of downloading manga easier and faster.
+I am also working on a maga reader.